A topic from the subject of Analysis in Chemistry.

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It is a fundamental branch of chemistry that has applications in fields such as medicine, engineering, and environmental science.
+It is a fundamental branch of chemistry with applications in fields such as medicine, engineering, and environmental science.

 Basic Concepts